jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 # Introduction
 The Interpreter Design Pattern is the next of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html) series.

-Interpreter is not only the pinnacle of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html).
-I think it’s the pinnacle of the Gang of Four (GoF) design patterns sharing the top position with the [Visitor Design Pattern](https://refactoring.guru/design-patterns/visitor).
+Interpreter sits not only at the pinnacle of the [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html), but I think it resides the top of the Gang of Four (GoF) design patterns sharing the position with the [Visitor Design Pattern](https://refactoring.guru/design-patterns/visitor).

-Interpreter is the fulfillment of customized rule or policy-based behaviors, which I mentioned in [Composable Design Patterns – Basic Concepts/Use Cases for Composability Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#use-cases-for-composability-design-patterns).
+Interpreter is the fulfillment of customized-rule/policy-based behaviors, which I mentioned in [Composable Design Patterns – Basic Concepts/Use Cases for Composability Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html#use-cases-for-composability-design-patterns).
 Interpreter has the potential to support customer and user self-service features and behaviors.
 Customer/User self-service is a double-edged sword, which I'll discuss in a bit more detail in a subsequent blog.

 Interpreter is one of the most powerful and elegant of the design patterns.
-Interpreter is an extension of Composite with the addition of context.
+Interpreter is the extension of [Composite](https://jhumelsine.github.io/2024/02/27/composite-design-pattern.html) with the addition of context.
 Composite is syntax.
 Interpreter adds semantics to that syntax.

 But Interpreter doesn’t receive the attention it deserves.

-It’s one of the nine GoF design patterns relegated to the __Appendix A. Leftover Patterns__ in __Head First Design Patterns__.
+It’s one of the nine GoF design patterns relegated to __Appendix A. Leftover Patterns__ in __Head First Design Patterns__.
 This Appendix is a round up of patterns that the book didn’t describe in detail.
 Each of these nine patterns gets about 2 pages of attention with is woefully insufficient for anything beyond an overview.

 [Refactoring Guru](https://refactoring.guru/) excluded it from its pattern [catalog](https://refactoring.guru/design-patterns/catalog).
 Interpreter was the only GoF pattern excluded.